Processing II: Acoustics

 fs = snd.sampling_frequency

-# Compute spectrogram of the filtered signal
+# Compute spectrogram

 spectrogram = filtered_sound.to_spectrogram(window_length=window_length)

-times = spectrogram.xs() # Time vector in seconds
+times = spectrogram.xs()

-cog_values = [spectrogram.to_spectrum_slice(time=t).get_centre_of_gravity(power=2.0) for t in times]
+for t in times:

-# Convert time to milliseconds
+# Convert to numpy

-time_cog = np.array(times) * 1000
+time_cog = np.array(times) * 1000 # ms

 cog_values = np.array(cog_values)